openpnp/openpnp/Retrofitting-a-Zeva-460---Part-1.md

 3. Decide on your motion control
 I have chosen TinyG.
 There are few shortcomings with it.
 There are a very limited number of ports output or input.
 Also a member from Openpnp group told me that tinyg does not report back when finises a movement instruction and therefore dwell commands are not that efficient.
+I have modified a bit the code for TinyG in order to have separate commands for spindle M4-M5, spindle_dir M10-M11 and coolant M8-M9.
+I still need some outputs for "Tape Knock", component 90 degrees rotation and mechanical centering...

 I plan for next release to move on Smoothie.
 In the past I have made some pcb's for this and I have developed easy modules for it.
 MAin advantage of smoothie would be the fact that allows a large number of inputs and outputs.
 For this retrofit are needed a lot of outputs (Example nozzle change , mechanical centering etc)